Key Takeaways

 Month End Processing Quirks

-• Reversals occur due to prepayments or rate changes, match carefully.
+- Reversals occur due to prepayments or rate changes.
+Match them carefully.

 GST Rules for Interest